Achievable logoAchievable logo

 • Fund distributes monthly dividend payments to investors

-Bottom line - a fund must receive income to distribute dividends to shareholders.
-This occurs with funds invested in dividend-paying common stocks, preferred stocks, and debt securities.
-However, growth funds invested in companies that do not pay dividends will not pay dividends to shareholders -there’s no income to pay!
+Bottom line: a fund must receive income before it can distribute dividends to shareholders.
+That income typically comes from dividend-paying common stocks, preferred stocks, and debt securities.
+If a growth fund invests in companies that don’t pay dividends, the fund generally won’t pay dividends either - there’s no income to pass through.

 The tax rate paid on dividends is determined by an investor’s annual taxable income, which includes all of the following: